About Schoolwork assignments

 Using the different types of activities available for assignments, you can incorporate a variety of apps into your class instruction.

 If your school enabled the Student Progress feature in Apple School Manager and students complete activities you sent in an assignment, all available progress data is shared with you.
-The progress-reporting app automatically sends information about how students are doing as they complete the activity in the app (for example, time spent on the activity, the percentage completed, quiz scores, hints used, or points earned).
+The progress-reporting app automatically sends information as they complete the activity in the app (for example, time spent on the activity, the percentage completed, quiz scores, hints used, or points earned).
 The data available depends on the type of activity, and is defined by the app developer.
+For document and link activities, Schoolwork automatically sends information (time spent) as you complete the activity.
 At a minimum, every activity that supports progress reporting sends time spent data.

 You can post an assignment to an entire class or one or more students in a class, or save an assignment as a draft until you are ready to post at a later time.